Tinkerforge/doc/en/source/Kits/HardwareHacking/RemoteSwitchGUI_CSharp.rst

 * On Linux it requires the `Mono Runtime for Linux
   <http://www.mono-project.com/Mono:Linux>`__, but you probably have this
   installed already, too.
-* On Mac OS X it requires the `Mono Runtime for Mac OS X
+* On macOS it requires the `Mono Runtime for macOS
   <http://www.mono-project.com/Mono:OSX>`__.
-Since Mac OS 10.8 you also have to
+Since macOS 10.8 you also have to
   install `XQuartz <http://xquartz.macosforge.org/>`__ to make the Mono Runtime work properly.
 Now you can start it with ``mono RemoteSwitchGUI.exe`` from a terminal window.